 - Do you provide software training?

-- Are their presentations available that are electronic from the company?
+- Are their presentations available that is electronic from the company?

 - Do you encourage using Personal Data Assistants?
 How?

 - Can I do my accounting electronically?

 - What type of long-term technology support can the company offer?

 - Does the office look like a professional environment?

 - Who and how are customers and clients greeted?

 - How are incoming and outgoing faxes handled?